wensheng-li/online-coding-academy/README.md

 ## Usage Instructions

-- **Search:** Start typing in the search bar and results will appear instatly.
-You cann search by student name, surenam, or course description.
+- **Search:** Start typing in the search bar, and results will appear instantly.
+You can search by student name, surname, or course description.
 - **Sort:** Click the column headers (e.g., Student Name, Course, Status, Enrolled Date) to sort the data in ascending or descending order.
-- **Pagination:** Use the pagination controls at the bottom to navigate through the data.
+- **Pagination:** Use the bottom pagination controls to navigate the data.
 - **Responsive Design:** The table adjusts to fit different screen sizes, offering a mobile-friendly experience.

 ## Remote Demonstration